 Bringing new capabilities to computer-based project studios, post-production and broadcast facilities, JBL Professional has introduced the LSR4300 Series studio monitors.
 With network intelligence, and a new automated version of JBL Professional's RMC Room Mode Correction system, the LSR4300 Series adds functionality to computer production systems while overcoming room-related problems that have plagued engineers and project studios.

-Computer users will be pleased with the inclusion of the LSR4300's dedicated system volume control, mute and solo functions and input switching that allows the user to monitor a range of analog and digital playback sources.
-Each model includes high-resolution 24-bit, 96kHz AES/EBU and S/PDIF digital inputs to interface with computer audio interfaces, playback sources and processors.
+Computer you will be pleased with the inclusion of the LSR4300's dedicated system volume control, mute and solo functions and input switching that allows the user to monitor a range of analog and digital playback sources.
+Each model has high-resolution 24-bit, 96kHz AES/EBU and S/PDIF digital inputs to interface with computer audio interfaces, playback sources and processors.

 The distinctive look of the speaker's front panel conveys its differentiation.
 A tri-color meter display indicates system output and a compliment of illuminated controls provides access to all user functions including EQ, SOLO, Input selection volume and RMC calibration.
 When networked, all speakers can be controlled from the front panel of any speaker.

 JBL LSR4328P/PAK and LSR4326P Series Studio Monitors are available in pair packs that include an accessory kit containing a calibration microphone, remote control, LSR4300 Control Center Software, USB and network cables.

 The JBL LSR4300 Series is the first professional studio monitors with computer connectivity, networking, and automatic room compensation.

 - Advanced Linear Spatial Reference design